Skip to main content

 Witness statement - a document in which someone explains what they saw, did or heard.

 17. Ceri and Rory exchange expert reports (if any).
-They do this by the date given in the judge’s directions which will be about 14 weeks after allocation.
+They do this by the date given in the judge’s directions which will be about 14 weeks after the case was allocated to a track.
+Actual times vary and will depend on the backlog in your area.

 See Witness statements and expert reports for more help.